pingcap/docs/tidb-cloud/vector-search-get-started-via-python-client.md

 The [embedding model](/tidb-cloud/vector-search-overview.md#embedding-model) is an algorithm that transforms data into vector embeddings.

-In this example, we will download and deploy a pre-trained model **[msmarco-MiniLM-L12-cos-v5](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L12-cos-v5)** for text embedding. **msmarco-MiniLM-L12-cos-v5** is a lightweight model provided by the `sentence-transformers` library, capable of converting text data into 384-dimensional embedding vectors.
+In this example, we will download and deploy a pre-trained model **[msmarco-MiniLM-L12-cos-v5](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L12-cos-v5)** for text embedding. **msmarco-MiniLM-L12-cos-v5** is a lightweight model provided by the `sentence-transformers` library, capable of converting text data into 384-dimensional vector embeddings.

 Copy the following code to the `example.py` file, it initializes a `SentenceTransformer` instance and define a `text_to_embedding` function for later usage.